 Considered the largest Great Lakes maritime museum, the Museum Ship Valley Camp in Sault Ste.
 Marie is a 1917 steam-powered historic freighter with more than 100 exhibits in her 20,000-square foot cargo area.
 The museum includes lifeboats from the legendary Edmund Fitzgerald, which sank in 1975, and other shipwreck artifacts, models, plus four, 1,200-gallon aquariums stocked with species of fish from the Great Lakes.

 Don't miss the collection of historic maritime structures at the Great Lakes Shipwreck Museum at Whitefish Point on Lake Superior.
 The main museums collection includes the bell recovered from the lost freighter Edmund Fitzgerald.
 You can also tour the lightkeepers quarters and Coast Guard buildings.

 Learn more about Lake Superior while visiting the Marquette Maritime Museum that is included on the National Historic Places register.
 The museum is filled with exhibits that include antique and restored boats, a Fresnel lighthouse lens collection, US Coast Guard vessels, shipwreck charts and more.
-The museum is open from mid May through mid October.
+The museum is open from June through mid October.

 Explore the Great Lakes Lore Maritime Museum in Rogers City to learn about the men and women who participated in commerce on the Great Lakes.
 There is plenty of gear and tools on display plus ship miniatures, photographs and drawings.
 The museum includes a Great Lakes Maritime Hall of Fame that honors individuals who played significant roles on keeping the Great Lakes safe and secure.
 The museum is open May through December, and Mondays only during winter months.